alist-org/docs/docs/guide/drivers/alias.md

     - As you can see from the figure below, the 115 network disk does not have the option of `web proxy`, and the `webdav strategy` defaults to the local proxy.
 It can be judged that the 115 network disk uses the local proxy mode by default

     - ![alias](/img/drivers/alias/alias-2.png)

+### other instructions

+> If you are using `Windows`, the following situation will occur, and folders with different capitalization will also be regenerated
+> For example, Local 1 and Local 2 have a lowercase v for `video` respectively, and the folder OneDrive has an uppercase V `Video` folder
+> Then a lowercase video folder will be generated, which contains only `local 1, local 2` files merged by two folders
+> At the same time, the uppercase `Video` will gather the files of the three folders

+This is because Windows is case-insensitive, video and Video will be considered as the same folder, you will not have this problem if you switch to Linux or Mac